 - Changes to recruitment strategy – Take a more active approach when it comes to your recruitment strategy.
 Using recruitment agencies and platforms such as LinkedIn recruiter enables you to sort through talent and personally engage with the people you want.
 Additionally, you could also take the hedge hunting approach, which makes people feel desired and wanted.

 - Social and sustainability commitments – In 2022, many people care about what your company is doing to support social issues.
 Pledging your business to environmental initiatives such as sustainability can really help to make your business an attractive company to work for.

 - Offer incentives – Whether people like to admit it or not, perks to the job really do matter.
 Can your business afford to offer a higher salary for an in-demand role?
 If not, maybe you could make changes to your business to accommodate a higher salary.

-Other incentives may include:
+Other incentives include;